LorenzoStucchi/bike4share/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details

+## Plus

+A plus version of the premium map can be found at on [GitHub gist](https://gist.github.com/LorenzoStucchi/81da954bfb08359f07e7f43640f14e3d).